Jun Maeda

-Jun Maeda (麻枝 准, Maeda Jun) is a Japanese writer and co-founder of the visual novel brand Key under Visual Arts.
+Jun Maeda (麻枝 准, Maeda Jun) is a Japanese writer and composer.
+He is a co-founder of the visual novel brand Key under Visual Arts.
 He is considered a pioneer of nakige visual novels, and has mainly contributed as a scenario writer, lyricist, and musical composer for the games the company produces.
-His style was originally inspired by James Herbert Brennan, and is influenced by Haruki Murakami's novel Hard-Boiled Wonderland and the End of the World.

-Originally from Mie, Japan, Maeda graduated from Mie high school and later went on to graduate from Chukyo University with a major in psychology.
-Before forming Key, Maeda worked for the company Tactics where he had a hand in the creation of two games for that company, Moon and One: Kagayaku Kisetsu e.
-After forming Key, Maeda has put much work into such titles as Kanon, Air, Clannad, Little Busters!, Angel Beats!, Charlotte, Summer Pockets, and The Day I Became a God.
-He is also the author of a manga series titled Hibiki's Magic.
+After graduating with a degree in psychology from Chukyo University, Maeda contributed to the scripts and scores of games released under the Tactics brand of Nexton: Moon and One: Kagayaku Kisetsu e.
+He has contributed both to writing music and scripts to most games released under the Key brand, notably writing the majority of Air and Clannad.
+He also served as a screenwriter and composer for several anime series produced by P.A.
+Works, such as Angel Beats! and Charlotte.

 Early life

 Jun Maeda started writing at a young age; while attending elementary school, Maeda wrote his first amateur gamebook.
 Maeda was initially inspired by the Grailquest series of gamebooks by J.H.
-Brennan, especially the first two books in the series The Castle of Darkness and The Den of Dragons which he found to be especially interesting.
+Brennan, especially the first two books in the series The Castle of Darkness and The Den of Dragons.
 Through junior-high school, Maeda worked on the school newspaper and even had some short stories published in the paper.
 Once attending Mie high school, he started to write lyrics and compose music.
 It was at this time that he became immersed in the fantasy genre of fiction.
-While attending Chukyo University, Maeda managed to get some short stories published in Kadokawa Shoten's seinen light novel magazine The Sneaker.
+While attending Chukyo University, Maeda managed to get some short stories published in Kadokawa Shoten's light novel magazine The Sneaker.
 Finally, when he was writing his graduation thesis, he started listening to techno music.